How to Create a Content Marketing Strategy (and Get the Maximum ROI)?

 1. Awareness stage content

 The wide top of a marketing funnel corresponds to the awareness stage.
-You can call this the starting point of a customer journey.
+You can call this the starting point of a content marketing strategy.
 This is when your customers start becoming aware of your products or services.
 At the awareness stage, the purpose of a content marketing strategy should be to curate and create content to help customers understand their problem areas.
 It’s a delicate stage where you don’t want to come across as being pushy with sales-oriented content.
 Instead, you focus purely on customers’ needs.
 This phase is all about building credibility for your brand and laying the foundation of a relationship with your prospects through educational, informative, and thought leadership content.
 Remember that at this stage, a customer is just looking for information or solutions to his or her problems.
 They haven’t been turned into loyal customers yet – conversion can take some time.

 Let’s cite the example of a SaaS company.
 It is estimated by Hubspot that the average sales cycle is about 3 months for a SaaS company.

 At this stage of a content marketing strategy, companies need to focus on: